-Rise in type 2 diabetes amongst youngMay 20th, 2013 in Diabetes /
+Rise in type 2 diabetes amongst youngMay 20, 2013 in Medicine & Health / Diabetes

 The number of young people diagnosed with type 2 diabetes has seen the sharpest rise over the last twenty years compared to a background of a general increase across the board, new University research has found.